Divide-By-0/ideas-for-projects-people-would-use/README.md

 Stay tuned -- this list will reach at least 100 ideas, as I have several hundred in my list (the majority of them patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 They include apps, webapps, and chrome extensions.
-Would appreciate idea credit to Divide-By-0 and linking back to this repo if possible!
+All I ask for is idea credit to Aayush/Divide-By-0 and linking back to this repo somewhere :)

 ## Index